There are a lot of things to consider when you’re in the planning stages of a long-term trip, and accommodations are an important thing to research.

 Couchsurfing has really blown up in recent years, and if you are unfamiliar or immediately dismiss the idea because you think it’s for hippies and college kids, you may be missing out.

-There are over 5 million Couchsurfing members in 97,000 cities in every country around the world.
+There are over 10 million Couchsurfing members in over 200,000 cities in every country around the world.
 The idea isn’t just to get a free place to crash (though that’s a nice perk), it’s to be able to meet a local and really immerse yourself into that city’s culture.
 Sometimes you’ll have a spot on the couch.
 Sometimes your own bed.
 Sometimes your own room.
 It can be for singles, couples, or even families.

 Many people worry about the safety of Couchsurfing, but keep in mind that you need to sign up for a profile, providing personal information.
 You are rated as both a guest and host, and just like any hotel or hostel site, these reviews are public and help you make a decision about where to stay.
 It’s a thorough process, and it’s not like you just turn up at the train station and choose a random person’s couch to sleep on.

-Read the following articles to learn more about Couchsurfing:
+Check out the following resources to learn more about Couchsurfing:

 - 10 Ways to Use Couchsurfing: A Multi-Tool for the Indie Traveler